Thomashighbaugh/fiction-fabricator/codegrab-output.md

         provider_safe_params = SAFE_PARAMS.get(Provider, [])
         filtered_options = {k: v for k, v in ModelOptions.items() if k in provider_safe_params}

+        # Handle provider-specific parameter name changes if they weren't caught by the override logic
         if Provider == 'ollama' and 'max_tokens' in filtered_options:
             filtered_options['num_predict'] = filtered_options.pop('max_tokens')
         if Provider == 'google' and 'max_tokens' in filtered_options:
             filtered_options['max_output_tokens'] = filtered_options.pop('max_tokens')

         _Logger.Log(f"Using Model '{ProviderModel}' from '{Provider}'", 4)
         if Writer.Config.DEBUG: